 Head Coach Lindsay Vanover

-Lindsay Vanover is entering her fifth season as the head coach of the Montevallo softball program after being named the program's first head coach in 2013.
+Lindsay Vanover is entering her sixth season as the head coach of the Montevallo softball program after being named the program's first head coach in 2013.

 Vanover came to Montevallo following a three-year stint as an Assistant Coach and Recruiting Coordinator at Dartmouth College.